Malware Analysis 2

 Advanced Track

-For malware analysts or those who have already taken a course on malware analysis.
-Those who choose this track should have a strong knowledge of Windows internals and be comfortable working with binaries in a debugger.
-We will spend 3 days delving into more advanced malware analysis methods such as unpacking, kernel callbacks, defeating anti-analysis, patching, analyzing malware written in modern languages such as Rust/Golang, malware family tracking, and more.
+For malware analysts or those who have already taken a course on malware analysis or have had extended exposure to binary analysis.
+Those who choose this track should have a strong knowledge of operating system internals and be comfortable working with binaries in a debugger or disassembler.
+We will spend 3 days delving into advanced malware analysis methods such as unpacking, defeating anti-analysis, analyzing malware written in modern languages, AI-assisted reverse engineering, and more.

 Setup